Over 1 in 10 households in the District reported they were food insecure as of 2020 – and that was before the pandemic.

 Households with Children

-- According to the National Foundation to End Senior Hunger, D.C. has the seventh highest rate of seniors facing the threat of hunger in the nation, at 19%.
+According to the National Foundation to End Senior Hunger, 14.3 percent of D.C.’s nearly 120,000 seniors are currently food insecure.
+D.C. also has the highest rate of seniors facing the threat of hunger in the nation, at 20.1 percent.

-- More than 15,000 seniors, approximately 15% of the senior population in D.C., are living in poverty and thousands more struggle to cover housing costs, medical care, and still pay for food on a fixed income.
+More than 15,000 seniors, approximately 15 percent of the senior population in D.C., are living in poverty and thousands more struggle to cover housing costs, medical care, and still pay for food on a fixed income.

 Seniors struggling against hunger often face challenges.